 Ans: Any grown-up recipient over 18 a long time is qualified for financing beneath PMEGP.

-Q. What are the criteria for the project?
+Q. What is the criteria for the PMEGP project?

 Ans: It ought to fulfill the criteria of the provincial zone (for Provincial Zone venture),therefore per capita venture, possess commitment, negative list, and the unit ought to be a modern one.